Zapper-fi/studio-docs/docs/apis/4-balance-v2-sse.md

 as a method of sending data.

 Consumption of this endpoint is different than a typical RESTful endpoint.
-Your application must establish a connection to the endpoint, handle balnace data being streamed, and close the connection.
+Your application must establish a connection to the endpoint, handle balance data being streamed, and close the connection.

 > **NOTE**: Always ensure that **you close the connection** once the server has